onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 1. And user is on first page of cross-device flow
 2. Open the cross device link on mobile browser without a camera
    - user should not be able to upload documents
-   - user should not be able to record the liveness video
+   - user should not be able to record the face video
    - user should see `Unsupported browser` message
    - user should see `Restart the process on the latest version of Safari/Chrome` message
    - user should see the icon with the phone, screen and the red cross